TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Experiments

 \subsection{Comparison with Automated Methods}

-Here, we compare \textit{TrajAgent} with the deep learning-based AutoML method Optuna~\cite{akiba2019optuna} and the LLM-based automated urban task-solving framework UrbanLLM~\cite{jiang2024urbanllm}.
-Using the trajectory user linking task with the S2TUL model as an example, the results are presented in Figure~\ref{fig:optuna}.
+We compare \textit{TrajAgent} with the deep learning-based AutoML method Optuna~\cite{akiba2019optuna} and the LLM-based automated urban task-solving framework UrbanLLM~\cite{jiang2024urbanllm}.
+Using the trajectory user linking task with S2TUL model as an example, the results are presented in Figure~\ref{fig:optuna}.
 UrbanLLM (represented by the blue line) is designed to directly automate the use of existing models without further optimization, resulting in the lowest performance in Figure~\ref{fig:optuna}.
-Meanwhile, compared to the widely used deep learning-based AutoML method Optuna (represented by the red line), which focuses on parameter optimization, \textit{TrajAgent} (depicted by the yellow line) achieves superior results with fewer trial-and-error iterations.
+Meanwhile, compared to the widely used AutoML method Optuna (represented by the red line), which focuses on parameter optimization, \textit{TrajAgent} (depicted by the yellow line) achieves superior results with fewer trial-and-error iterations.
 Furthermore, its performance can be further enhanced through joint optimization combined with automated data augmentation, resulting in a significant performance improvement of over 11.1\%.
+For computational overhead please of \textit{TrajAgent}, please refer to Table \ref{tab:token-time-cost} in Appendix.